Paul and Jean Blakey

 Awarded a MBE by Her Majesty the Queen in 2010 and meeting the Prime Minister David Cameron in 2012 to receive the Big Society Award are both testimony to the impact of the work of volunteers across the UK through initiatives like Street Angels.

-Paul has also developed other ideas into reality such as Love Your Streets #Do1NiceThing and is a great innovator, motivator and pioneer.
+Paul has also developed other ideas / helped others in developing ideas into reality.
+These include: Love Your Streets #Do1NiceThing; #FaithAndPoliceTogether; Calderdale Chaplains; the4Ps; Festival Angels; and Jesus Loves Yorkshire.
+Paul is a great innovator, motivator and pioneer.
 Paul is a regular broadcaster on TV and radio and believes we should be making the news not just watching the news!
-He writes a monthly article for the BigBible DigiDisciple and has an interest in social media.
+He has written a monthly article for the BigBible DigiDisciple and has an big interest in social media.
 Paul is in demand as a public speaker, often telling the story of Street Angels and about our work on the streets, in club venues and at music festivals.

 Paul and Jean continue to serve the UK and demonstrate the reality of God's Kingdom locally and increasingly internationally...
 They have a heart for people and love to see people develop and grow in the people God has called and destined them to be...